CaDIS: Cataract Dataset for Image Segmentation: Experiments

-A set of experiments were performed using the presented dataset for semantic segmentation in cataract surgery videos.
-The motivation for the following experimental scenarios is that anatomical structure and instrument localization could be useful for intra- and post-operative image guidance and risk assessment.
+Three different tasks are presented that use different class grouping.
+The motivation for the following tasks is that anatomical structure and instrument localization could be useful for intra- and post-operative image guidance and risk assessment.
+Instrument segmentation and identification can be useful to a different degree.
+A brief description of each task is given in the following sections.